MicrochipTech/Face-Recognition-SAMA7G54/README.md

 >   7. Reset the board.
 >   8. A startup message appears on the console as shown in the picture below.

+* Follow [this guide](https://docs.edgeimpulse.com/docs/edge-ai-hardware/cpu/microchip-sama7) provided by Edge Impulse to flash the image on your Microprocessor.

 ### Executing program